jeremygradisher/remove-wp-branding/trunk/readme.txt

 2. Remove Wordpress Logos from Admin menu and admin bar.
 3. Remove standard dashboards
 4. Add two customizable dashboard widgets

+This plugin was created by work.shop - http://workshop-mg.com - From great idea to grand opening.

 == Installation ==
 1. Add plugin zip file as you would any other plugin.